wibnudixon/wibnudixon/README.md

 - 🤔 I’m looking for help with finding jobs
 - 💬 Ask me about anything
 - :pencil: How to reach me: wibnudickson@gmail.com
-- :sweat_smile: Fun fact: Nope too soon for that get to know me first Jeeezzz !!